 An Annual Plan for Neck Training

-Everyone trains their upper and lower back, glutes, hamstrings, and calves, but neck training often gets neglected.
+Everyone trains their upper and lower back, glutes, hamstrings, and calves—but neck training often gets neglected.
 That’s a mistake!
-Remember, a chain is only as strong as its weakest link – your posterior chain of muscles is no exception!
+Remember: a chain is only as strong as its weakest link, and your posterior chain is no exception.

 Eccentric Method

-A strong neck is important and a great method to use involves eccentric training with a head harness.
-Use your arms for assistance and lower the weight slowly for 8 seconds.
-Do 3-4 sets of 4-6 reps with this method.
+A strong neck is important, and one of the best ways to build it is through eccentric training using a head harness.
+Use your arms to assist on the way up, then lower the weight slowly for 8 seconds.
+Perform 3–4 sets of 4–6 reps using this method.

-By the way, the towel helps to reduce rubbing on the ears and makes the exercise more comfortable.
-It also makes a great Iron Sheik costume at Halloween!
+Tip: Drape a towel around your head under the harness to reduce rubbing on the ears and make the exercise more comfortable.
+It also doubles as a great Iron Sheik costume for Halloween!

 Isometric Method

-Believe it or not, the neck bridge can have a dramatic effect on curling and pulling strength.
-If done right, it can increase biceps strength by as much as 10%.
-It’s true!
-Learn all about it in my book, The Warm-Up: Modern Methods for Strength Training, available on Kindle.
+Believe it or not, neck bridges can dramatically boost your curling and pulling strength.
+If done properly, they can increase biceps strength by as much as 10%.
+Learn more in my book, The Warm-Up: Modern Methods for Strength Training, available on Kindle.

 Dynamic Method

-Here’s a simple dynamic training method to strengthen your neck using a resistance band.
-Do 2-3 sets of 15-20 reps at a moderately-fast tempo twice a week.
+Here’s a simple dynamic method to strengthen your neck using a resistance band.
+Perform 2–3 sets of 15–20 reps at a moderately fast tempo twice a week.

 Periodization Plan

-Bottom Line: Neck training is not just for athletes.
-Make it a priority for a year and you’ll see a marked improvement in your posture and strength.
+Neck training isn’t just for athletes.
+Make it a priority for one year, and you’ll notice a significant improvement in both posture and strength.

 follow